konapun/orbital-frame/packages/orbital-frame-parser/README.md

 will print "test" without a newline character while Orbital Frame passes both "-n" (the evaluation of the interpolated command) and "test" as arguments to `echo`.

+***

+Bash treats single- and double-quoted strings differently, where double-quoted strings allow interpolation and single-quoted strings do not.
+Orbital Frame doesn't allow string interpolation at all (at least for now).